billyjitsu/aave-flash-loan-tutorial/README.md

 ## Steps

 - Step 1.
 Deploy your dex
 - Step 2.
+Approve DAI and USDC contracts to allow dex deposit
+- Step 3.
 Make sure to add liquidity to your dex
-- Step 3.
+- Step 4.
 Deploy your flashloan contract
-- Step 3.
-Make sure approvals are set on Flashloan contract
-- Step 4.
-Request a loan for 1,000,000 USDT (hardcoded)
 - Step 5.
+Approve DAI and USDC contracts to allow dex to swap from flashloan contract
+- Step 6.
+Request a loan for any amount in USDC
-See the results
+- Step 7.
+See the profit after paying back flashloan